wevote/WeVoteCordova/README.md

 native code).
 All of the JavaScript and React code, and the libraries that they rely on, remains in the WeVote WebApp.

-This Cordova App has two build targets, iOS and Android, and they each wrap an identical `bundle.js` that is compiled by the We Vote WebApp project.
+This Cordova App has two build targets, iOS and Android, and they each wrap an identical `bundle.js` that is compiled by the We Vote WebApp project..

 **[Making an iOS Release](docs/MakingAniOSrelease.md)**